 Dr. Scipes is a long-time labor activist.
 He is a former rank and file member of the Graphic Communications International Union, the National Education Association, and the American Federation of Teachers.
 He served as the North American representative of the British-based magazine, International Labour Reports, from 1984-1989.
 He volunteered with the Oakland, CA-based Plant Closures Project, fighting plant closures and economic dislocation in the San Francisco Bay Area between 1983-1989, eventually serving on the Steering Committee.
 He helped organize community support in 1984 for ILWU #10 (International Longshore and Warehouse Workers Local 10) when longshoremen (dock workers) refused to unload a ship called the Nedloyd Kimberly that had docked in San Francisco, and was carrying cargo to South Africa.
 He made six trips to the Philippines between 1986-1994, learning from Filipino workers about their struggles.
 Scipes served as the Executive Director of The Calumet Project in Northwest Indiana in 2002-2003, fighting for economic redevelopment of the region as well as fighting against racial oppression and ecological devastation of the region.
 In the Summer of 2006, Scipes traveled to Venezuela and South Africa.
-In June 2011, he was elected Chair of the Chicago Chapter of the National Writers Union, www.nwuchicago.org.
+In June 2013, he was re-elected Chair of the Chicago Chapter of the National Writers Union, www.nwuchicago.org.

 Courses Currently Teaching or Scheduled to be Taught at Purdue University North Central